-This report compares Stonewall guidance on "trans inclusion" with the law, as set out in the Equality Act 2010, associated case law and the Employment Statutory Code of Practice.
+This report compares Stonewall guidance on "trans inclusion" with the law, as set out in the Equality Act 2010, associated case law and the Employer: Statutory Code of Practice.

-It is written to support organisations in the public, private and voluntary sectors undertaking due diligence as to whether they should stay in or leave the Stonewall Diversity Champions scheme and the UK Workplace Equality Index.
+It is written to support organisations in the public, private and voluntary sector undertaking due diligence as to whether they should stay in or leave the Stonewall Diversity Champions scheme, and participate in the Workplace Equality Index.